fesaza/emails-updates-form/README.md

 Then run the project:
 ### `npm start`

-This will start the web and the mock api
+This will start the web and the mock api and will open the browser automatically at  http://localhost:3000

 ---